Alun Davies (politician): Professional career

 Davies worked as public and corporate affairs manager for Hyder, which combined Wales' main utilities, and Davies specialised in its capital investment programme.
 He subsequently transferred to be Head of Public Affairs at the United Kingdom Atomic Energy Authority, and later became Director of Corporate Affairs for Welsh language television station S4C.
 In 2004 he started Bute Communications, his own public affairs consultancy.

 Political career

-Davies stood as a Plaid-Green Alliance candidate for the Blaenau Gwent parliamentary seat in 1992.
+Davies was initially a member of Plaid Cymru.
+He stood as a Plaid Cymru-Green candidate for the Blaenau Gwent parliamentary seat in 1992.
 He also stood for Plaid Cymru in 1997 in the Cynon Valley.

 After taking some years out of politics to pursue his professional career he was selected as Labour's candidate in Ceredigion at the 2005 general election.